 If you use Hive on Hadoop, learning about Hive queries is key to achieving effective cluster management.
 Hive queries consume time and resources, so achieving efficiency through Hive query tuning is a must.

-In this article, you’ll learn what Hive queries are, how they can affect your clusters (both positively and negatively), useful Hive query approaches, and what good Hive query examples look like.
+In this article, you’ll learn what Hive queries are, how they can affect your clusters (both positively and negatively), useful Hive query approaches, and what a good Hive query example looks like.
 Let’s get started.

 1. What Are Hive Queries?